-Make sure you and your front seat passenger always sit upright.
+Make sure you, your front seat passenger and rear outboard occupants always sit upright.
 Leaning into the path of a side airbag can prevent the airbag from deploying properly and increases your risk of serious injury.

 Do not attach accessories on or near the side airbags.
 They can interfere with the proper operation of the airbags, or hurt someone if an airbag inflates.